flowframex/PotatoEngine/README.md

-# 🥔 PotatoEngine — GT730 Fermi Edition
+# 🥔 PotatoEngine — GTXxx Edition

 **Zero-copy CUDA upscaler: 540p → 1080p, entirely in VRAM.**
 Built for NVIDIA GT730 **GF108 Fermi (sm_21)** — the hardest GPU to support in 2024.